shoaibrayeen/Programmers-Community/readMe.md

 The goal for the repository can be summarised as follows:-

-- Learn How to Use Git
+- Learn How to Use Git and Github
 - Learn How to Write Clean Code
 - Learn How to Solve Problems with Multiple Approaches
 - Learn to Understand Other's Code